naopoyo/valibot-debounce-example/README.md

 # Valibot Debounce Example

-This is a Next.js example project demonstrating form validation with Valibot and debounced email availability checking.
+This is a Next.js example project demonstrating form validation with Valibot and a custom debounced validator hook for email availability checking.

 ## Features

 - **Form Validation**: Uses Valibot for schema-based validation with React Hook Form
-- **Debounced Checks**: Implements debounced API calls to check email availability
+- **Debounced Validator Hook**: Custom `useDebouncedValidator` hook for debounced API calls with caching, error handling, and race condition prevention
 - **Real-time Feedback**: Provides immediate validation feedback as users type
 - **TypeScript**: Fully typed with TypeScript
 - **Tailwind CSS**: Styled with Tailwind CSS for responsive design
+- **Comprehensive Testing**: Unit tests with Vitest and coverage reporting

 ## Tech Stack